updated 4:30pm 30th June 2020

 Some residents who are isolating don’t have friends and family and other support networks around them; perhaps can’t make it to the shops to buy groceries or have essential medicines that need to be collected.
 If you need help like this visit www.lewes-eastbourne.gov.uk/requestsupport and fill in a simple form to request the help you need.
 If you don’t have access to a computer or smart phone, then call Lewes District Council on 01273 099956.
 Operators can give advice, guidance and information and signpost you to the best local organisation to help you.

 The Oyster Project Charity for Adults with and without disabilities in Lewes district, has moved their creative and well-being groups online via video link, and now offer four weekly groups and social meet ups.
 Isolation, loneliness and anxiety are a real problem, especially for people with disabilities; these groups are there for people who would welcome engaging in a friendly and supportive community.
 Please encourage anyone you think would benefit to visit www.oysterproject.org.uk

-With regret the Town Council has CLOSED the Town Hall and All Saints Centre and cancelled meetings, to assist in minimizing risks to health in the present emergency.
-The priority is to save lives and the best way to protect yourself and others from illness is to stay at home.
-If you do leave home for exercise, please stay safe
+With regret the Town Council has CLOSED the Town Hall and All Saints Centre and cancelled events, to assist in minimizing risks to health in the present emergency.
+Despite easing of some ‘lockdown’ measures, the priority is to save lives and the best way to protect yourself and others from illness is still to stay at home.

 We can be contacted in the following ways:

 - via emails to email@example.com